 People will only attend your seminar and listen to your advice if they believe you are an expert.
 When marketing your event, offer proof of credentials.
 This could be the fact that you’ve owned a successful business related to your topic for several years related to your topic or that you’ve got qualifications.
-You might provide social proof of your expertise in the form of awards won, the dollar value of profits, increase in revenue achieved through your advice, or have someone universally accepted for their expertise endorse the seminar.
+You might provide social proof of your expertise in the form of awards won, the dollar value of profits, an increase in revenue achieved through your advice, or have someone universally accepted for their expertise endorse the seminar.
 You might invite political leaders, such as the mayor, to speak and tag on to their network and credibility.

 You should also mention these credentials during your seminar to help gain people’s trust.
 Of course, you don’t want to keep boasting about them, however, they are worth bringing up (ideally within the introduction of your seminar, especially if you can get someone else to do the introduction).